Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Calibration of the recoil

 where $\pt^W$ is the particle-level $W$-boson transverse momentum, and $\pt^{\ell\ell}$ the transverse momentum measured from the decay-lepton pair, used as an approximation of the particle-level $\pt^Z$.
-The superscripts $W$ and $Z$ refer to $W$- or $Z$-boson event samples, and the double ratio in the second term accounts for the inclusive differences between $W$- and $Z$-boson events.
+The superscripts $W$ and $Z$ refer to $W$- or $Z$-boson event samples, and the double ratio in the second term accounts for the differences between the inclusive distributions in $W$- and $Z$-boson events.
 This correction is defined separately for positively and negatively charged $W$ bosons, so as to incorporate the dependence of the $\pt^W$ distribution on the charge of the $W$ boson.
-Using the $\tilde{h}^W(\Sigma\bar{E_{\textrm{T}}}, \pt^W) $ defined in Eq.~(\ref{eq:sigmaet}) as the target distribution, the $\pt^W$-dependent Smirnov transform of the $\Sigma\bar{E_{\textrm{T}}}$ distribution in $W$-boson events is defined as follows:
+Using $\tilde{h}^W_{\textrm{data}}(\Sigma E^{*}_{\textrm{T}}, \pt^W) $ defined in Eq.~(\ref{eq:sigmaet}) as the target distribution, the $\pt^W$-dependent Smirnov transform of the $\Sigma E^{*}_{\textrm{T}}$ distribution in $W$-boson events is defined as follows: